-Founded in 1961, WVU Parkersburg is an independently-accredited community and technical college while maintaining an affiliation with WVU.
+Founded in 1961, WVU Parkersburg is an independently-accredited community and technical college that maintains an affiliation with West Virginia University.
 Students may complete their initial one or two years at WVU Parkersburg before moving on to complete select four-year programs at WVU.
 The institution is also the only public community and technical college in West Virginia accredited to offer baccalaureate degrees.
 The college’s primary service area consists of seven counties in West Virginia: Jackson, Pleasants, Ritchie, Roane, Tyler, Wirt and Wood.

 Mission and Vision

 West Virginia University at Parkersburg provides accessible, life-changing educational opportunities in a safe and supportive environment.
-West Virginia University at Parkersburg is the region’s premier college recognized for quality education, commitment to student empowerment, workforce collaboration, and community involvement.
+WVU Parkersburg is the region’s premier college recognized for quality education, commitment to student empowerment, workforce collaboration and community involvement.

 West Virginia University at Parkersburg Values: